EeureKaaa/Vae/README.md

 ## Overview

 A Variational Autoencoder (VAE) is a type of generative model that learns to encode data into a latent space and then decode it back.
-The key features of this implementation:

-- Convolutional neural network architecture for both encoder and decoder
-- Latent space dimension of 20
-- Training on the MNIST dataset
-- Generation of new digit images from random latent vectors
-- Reconstruction of existing images

 ## Requirements